A note on a Griffiths-type ring for complete intersections in Grassmannians: Complete intersections in Grassmannians

-From the relative Euler sequence we have $\omega_Y \cong \mL^{-c}\otimes D^{m}$, and by adjunction formula From the definition \ref{griffithsring1} and Proposition \ref{konno} we have the following immediate corollary \begin{corollary} $\mU_{1,0} \cong H^1(\zt, T_{\zt}) \cong H^1(Z, T_Z)$. \end{corollary} We are now able to prove the main result of this chapter.
-Define $\delta$ and $I$ as in \ref{residueGrass}. \begin{thm} Let $Z=Z_{d_1, \ldots, d_c}$ a smooth complete intersection in a Grassmannian Gr(k,n), and let $\mU$ the Griffiths ring attached to $Z$.
-Denote by $m$ the canonical degree of $Z$, that is $\omega_Z \cong \of_Z(m)$.
-Suppose $m \geq n-1$.
-Then if $ \ddim(Z)=N-c$ is even If $ \ddim(Z)=N-c$ is odd \end{thm} \begin{proof} The first step is reduce our analysis to the study of $Y$.
-From \ref{konno}, it is enough to prove that Indeed and relabelling $p'=p+1-c$ we obtain the statement.\\ By definition of Griffiths ring, we have therefore to show that The only non-obvious isomorphism is the second one.
+From the relative Euler sequence we have $\omega_Y \cong \mL^{-c}\otimes D^{m}$, and by adjunction formula From \eqref{griffithsring1} and Proposition \ref{konno} we have the following immediate corollary. \begin{corollary} $\mU_{1,0} \cong H^1(\zt, T_{\zt}) \cong H^1(Z, T_Z)$. \end{corollary} We are now able to prove the main result of this section.
+Define $\delta$ and $I$ as in Theorem \ref{residueGrass}.
+As above $m:= \sum d_i -n$ so that $\omega_Z \cong \of_Z(m)$. \begin{thm} Let $Z=Z_{d_1, \ldots, d_c}$ be a smooth complete intersection in a Grassmannian Gr(k,n), and let $\mU$ be the Griffiths ring attached to $Z$.
+Suppose $m \geq -1$.
+Then if $ \ddim(Z)=N-c$ is even If $ \ddim(Z)=N-c$ is odd \end{thm} \begin{proof} The first step consists in reducing our analysis to the study of $Y$.
+From Proposition \ref{konno}, it is enough to prove that In fact, and setting $p'=p+1-c$ we obtain the statement.\\ By definition of Griffiths ring, we have therefore to show that The only non-obvious isomorphism is the second one.
 This is proved inductively as follows.
-First use the two exact sequences (residues and tangent-normal)
+First use the two exact sequences (Koszul and tangent-normal)